Kombustor/hacs-vacuum-automator/README.md

 If you prefer not to use HACS:

+1. Download the latest release from the [releases page][releases]
-1. Download the `custom_components/vacuum_scheduler/` folder from this repository
+2. Extract the `custom_components/vacuum_scheduler/` folder from the archive
-2. Copy it to your Home Assistant's `custom_components/` directory
+3. Copy it to your Home Assistant's `custom_components/` directory
-3. Restart Home Assistant
+4. Restart Home Assistant

 </details>